Variational Umbrella Seeding for Calculating Nucleation Barriers

-In contrast, Umbrella Sampling does not rely on CNT and depends only marginally on the chosen criterion for measuring the nucleus size.\cite{filion_crystal_2010} Umbrella Sampling uses a large number of biased simulations to measure the free-energy profile.
+In contrast, Umbrella Sampling does not rely on CNT and depends \replace{only marginally}{far less sensitively} on the chosen criterion for measuring the nucleus size.\cite{filion_crystal_2010,prestipino2018barrier} \replace{}{Note that Umbrella Sampling is not completely independent of this choice, a topic that we discuss further in \Cref{sec:comparison}.} Umbrella Sampling uses a large number of biased simulations to measure the free-energy profile.
 Typically, parabolic bias potentials, depicted as grey overlapping parabolas in \Cref{fig:method}, are used.
 Each parabola represents a separate biased simulation, where the bias potential serves to constrain the nucleus size.
-Essentially, by measuring the gradient along the entire free-energy profile, Umbrella Sampling effectively integrates the nucleation barrier in incremental steps.
-Although Umbrella Sampling does not rely on CNT, the requirement to use a substantial number of biased simulations makes Umbrella Sampling considerably slower than seeding.
+Essentially, \replace{by measuring the gradient along the entire free-energy profile, Umbrella Sampling effectively integrates the nucleation barrier in incremental steps.}{the biased simulations yield a large number of barrier segments, which are subsequently `stitched' together to construct the complete free-energy profile.} Although Umbrella Sampling does not rely on CNT, the requirement to use a substantial number of biased simulations makes Umbrella Sampling considerably slower than seeding.

-The idea of Variational Umbrella Seeding is to combine the strengths of Seeding as well as of Umbrella Sampling.
-By using an adjusted classical nucleation theory (aCNT), this approach eliminates the dependence of Seeding on the criterion chosen for measuring the nucleus size.
+The idea of Variational Umbrella Seeding is to combine the strengths of Seeding \replace{as well as of}{and} Umbrella Sampling.
+By using an adjusted classical nucleation theory (aCNT), this approach {eliminates} the dependence of Seeding on the criterion chosen for measuring the nucleus size.
 At the same time, using aCNT also significantly reduces the number of biased simulations that are required to compute the barrier.
 In \Cref{fig:method}, we illustrate this by drawing only four parabolas instead of the many needed for Umbrella Sampling.